MarkBrezina/Ctrl-Alt-DefeatTheMarket/research/IMC1/round 1/readme.md

 Participants have worked with two assets, namely PEARLS, whose price remains relatively constant over time at a value of 10k seashells, and BANANAS, an asset whose price is highly volatile, fluctuating frequently.

+## Summary

+In this round, two assets were traded: **PEARLS** and **BANANAS.**

+- **PEARLS** had a stable fair value around 10,000, with occasional mispricings (e.g., bids above and asks below fair value).
+This made them ideal for straightforward market-making and market-taking strategies centered around the mean.
+- **BANANAS** were more volatile.
+A linear regression on recent prices was used to predict short-term movements, enabling effective market-taking.
+Combining this with market-making improved performance further.
+Attempts at real-time (on-the-fly) regression were less successful due to instability and technical issues.
+- It was also observed that price trends in bananas were somewhat consistent across days, suggesting that using prior-day patterns could enhance predictions and PnL.

+## Code